ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

+#### Weekly and Daily Variations in Basket Size

-#### avg number of distinct products in an order depending on day of week and hour of day
+Here I queried the database to calculate the average number of products bought per order across different days of the week and hours of the day.

 ```python
 query_cte="""